Lelebees/mandoaTranslator/README.md

 # Mando'a Translator

-Translator for the mandalorian language, Mando'a
+A custom made Translator for the mandalorian language, Mando'a.
+Still a work in progress, but somewhat functional.